Posterior Shin Splints

 - Reduced tolerance to hills, speed work, or hard surfaces

 If your pain becomes sharp or very localised, it may behave more like a stress fracture than a soft-tissue overload pattern.
-That is a strong reason to organise an assessment sooner rather than trying to push through it.
+That is a strong reason to organise an assessment sooner rather than pushing through it.

 Posterior shin splints vs tibial stress fracture

-Posterior shin splints usually cause a broader, more spread-out pain pattern, while a tibial stress fracture is more likely to cause one exact tender spot and sharper pain with impact.
+Posterior shin splints usually cause a broader, more spread-out pain pattern.
+A tibial stress fracture is more likely to cause one exact tender spot and sharper pain with impact.
 This distinction matters because bone stress injuries usually need earlier load reduction and closer assessment.

 | Feature | Posterior Shin Splints | Tibial Stress Fracture |